The Bankrate promise

 However, keep in mind that every insurer has its own rules for writing policies for pregnant women, and you may want to ask your agent what the ramifications you might encounter if you apply while pregnant.
 In general, your best bet with any insurer will be to apply as soon as you find out you are pregnant — or, better still, while you’re just planning your family for the future.

 Choosing a beneficiary when you are pregnant

 You can also name your child (or children) as your beneficiaries, but naming minor children as your heirs can lead to legal complications.
 Instead, you can designate a trusted legal guardian who will ensure that your child benefits from your life insurance policy if both you and your partner are gone is to designate a trusted legal guardian to oversee the payout from your policy and care for your children until they reach legal age, which is 18 in most states.

 You can also set up a trust for your child or an account that is called a Uniform Transfers to Minors Act account, which allows a minor to receive gifts without the assistance of a guardian — but this option is rarely used.
 If you’re wondering what a trust is and how it works, your lawyer can go over the pros and cons of these types of accounts with you.

-Other things to consider for your insurance coverage while pregnant
+How to customize your insurance coverage if you are pregnant

 One aspect of life insurance that may interest you if you’re pregnant is the ability to add riders, or endorsements, to your policy to customize the terms of your coverage.
 Every company offers its own slate of riders, but in general, there are a few that are useful to those expecting children.

 Although it’s not pleasant to think about, a child rider pays out a small death benefit that would cover costs of burial if your child were to die at birth or soon after.
 The child rider takes away one source of worry if you are mourning a devastating loss, by providing for the costs of the funeral and burial.